4/29/2020

 speaker

-So I'd say that marketplace today is completely different than it was prior to 2010.
-As I said earlier, we've spent an enormous amount of money at first on product innovation that has, for example, made our Treasury complex much more attractive.
-We added our ultra-bond futures in 2010 that this year have done 233,000 contracts a day.
-We added our ultra-ten year futures just a couple of years ago, which are doing 293,000 contracts a day.
-These allow participants to much more accurately hedge their cash Treasuries with the underlying futures product.
-In addition to that, we also have made significant adjustments to our product.
-So as you know, a little over a year ago, we adjusted our two-year note futures minimum pricing increments, reducing them by half.
-I'm very glad to say that we believe that around 200,000 contracts a day of our two-year note futures today are attributable to the decline in that minimum pricing current.
-When you reduce that minimum pricing current, you reduce the cost to trade by reducing the bid offer spread.
-In addition to significantly reducing the execution costs to trade by things like changing minimum pricing increments, we've massively improved the capital margin and total cost efficiencies through things like portfolio margining against the trade swaps, again, didn't exist during that time period that you were talking about.
-In terms of interest rate swaps, I mentioned earlier, we actually had an all-time revenue record in Q1 in interest rate swaps.
-And in March in particular, as I did mention earlier, we saw an all-time record portfolio margining benefit to our customers of $7 billion.
+So I'd say that, you know, our marketplace today is completely different than it was prior to 2010.
+As I said earlier, we've spent an enormous amount of money, effort on product innovation that has, for example, made our treasury complex much more attractive.
+We added our ultra-bombed fuses. in 2010 that this year have done 233,000 contracts a day.
+We added our ultra 10-year futures just a couple of years ago, which are doing 293,000 contracts a day.
+These allow participants to much more accurately hedge their cash treasuries with the underlying futures products.
+In addition to that, we also have made significant adjustments to our products.
+So as you know, a little over a year ago, We adjusted our two-year note futures minimum pricing increments, reducing them by half.
+I'm very glad to say that we believe that around 200,000 contracts a day of our two-year note futures today are attributable to the decline in that minimum price increment.
+When you reduce that minimum price increment, you reduce the cost to trade by reducing the bid-offer spread.
+In addition to significantly reducing the execution costs to trade by things like changing minimum price increments, we've massively improved the capital margin and total cost efficiencies through things like portfolio margining against interest rate swaps.
+Again, didn't exist during that time period that you were talking about.
+In terms of interest rate swaps, I mentioned earlier, we actually had an all-time revenue record in Q1 in interest rate swaps, and in March in particular, As I did mention earlier, we saw an all-time record portfolio margin and benefit to our customers of $7 billion.
 So we see very significant differences in terms of our products, in terms of our offerings.
 In addition to that, we could talk for a long time about our investment in Salesforce.
-So if you look, going back to that period of time you're referring to, the bulk of our Salesforce sat in the United States and the bulk of that Salesforce sat in Chicago.
-Today, most of our Salesforce sits outside of the United States.
-And so we've much more deeply penetrated the global market last.
-If you go back to 2012, another key difference, and something you've heard me talk about on earnings calls before, is because of these efficiencies, because of our improvements in sales, because we have invested so much in electronic markets, our penetration of the cash treasury bond market has grown dramatically.
+So if you look, going back to that period of time you're referring to, the bulk of our Salesforce sat in the United States, and the bulk of that Salesforce sat in Chicago today. most of our sales force sits outside of the United States, and so we've much more deeply penetrated the global market last.
+If you go back to 2012, another key difference, and something you've heard me talk about on Ernie's calls before, is because of these efficiencies, because of our improvements in sales, because we have invested so much in electronic markets, our penetration of the cash treasury bond market has grown dramatically.
 So if you look back in 2012, our treasury futures traded 55% of the average daily volume of the cash treasury bond market.
 Today, we are trading more than 121% of that underlying cash treasury bond market, so the treasury futures.
 So I think for all of those reasons, we're in a completely different place today than we were then.
 I hope that helps.
 Thanks, Sean.

 speaker